icons8/lunacy-docs/docs/tools.md

 For your convenience, when the zoom value exceeds 500, Lunacy starts displaying the pixel grid.
 To disable this feature, use the menu (**View** > **Pixel grid**).

-For information about zooming options in Lunacy, read <a href="https://docs.icons8.com/interface/#zooming-options" target="_blank">here</a>.
+For information about other zooming options in Lunacy, read <a href="https://docs.icons8.com/interface/#zooming-options" target="_blank">here</a>.

 ## Eyedropper tool